How to Prepare for an Ice Storm

 This was another leading cause of deaths during the Montreal Ice Storm of 1998 and Ice Storm of 2013.

-7) Consider buying crampons that slip over your boots.
-Crampons are small spike o the bottom of your boots that prevent slipping and falling.
-I suspect you could get these at the local outdoors store and you can order a pair online.
+Crampons are small spikes on the bottom of your boots that give you better traction and prevent slipping and falling.
+You can often get these at the local outdoors store or you can order a pair online.
 It is kind of like putting chains on your tires.

-If it is possible that it may drop below freezing in your home, consider draining all your pipes so they are not damaged and do not burst.
+If it is possible that it may drop below freezing in your home, consider draining all your pipes so they are not damaged and do not burst if they freeze.

 I hope you enjoyed this winter storm preparedness checklist.

 Please share your thoughts and your own tips in the comments below so we can all learn from each other!